Sunday, May 28, 2017

 Spellfire The Sorcerer

-We are a wizard, again!
+We're a wizard, again!

 Spellfire is a scrolling platformer developed by Dave Semmens for Code Masters and released in 1992.
 It is set in a time long ago: a time of myth and legend when knights patrolled the woodlands and magicians were the cool guys.
 We're a wizard called Willy (stop it!!) and our beef is with an emperor who is holding captive (wait for it) Fifi The Fairy.
-She's trapped in his tower so our valiant quest is to rescue her.
+She's trapped in his tower, so our valiant quest is to rescue her.

 Fifi can only be rescued from the dark fortress by collecting ten magic eyes scattered across the levels.
 It's the usual quest through lands filled with monsters and demonic guardians.
 Will you help Wizard Willy?

-Come on, I know you will so let's check out the first screenshot from the game...
+Come on, I know you will, so let's check out the first screenshot from the game...

 It all sounds incredibly original, right?

 He begins his journey in a forest that leads to the castle where she is imprisoned.
-This is a great start which introduces us nicely to the gameplay mechanics: our hero can walk, leap, climb trees, shoot fire bolts and even mash up magic spells using a rather large cauldron.
+This is a great start, which introduces us nicely to the gameplay mechanics: our hero can walk, leap, climb trees, shoot fire bolts, and even mash up magic spells using a rather large cauldron.
 Health status is displayed at the top of the screen and will decrease if you happen to touch enemies or a dangerous object.
-Gold coins can be collected (after a kill) and these are used as currency inside a cauldron that can mix magical power-ups, ammo, or health.
+Gold coins can be collected (after a kill), and these are used as currency inside a cauldron that can mix magical power-ups, ammo, or health.

 Collecting the magic eyes allows us to battle the first guarding boss - a wasp-like critter who isn't exactly intelligent and therefore an easy kill.
-This grants us access to the castle via the creepy dungeons but the guardian is a bit of a bonehead (you will see why).
-This castle takes us deeper into our quest but continues with the same theme, with lots more tricks and traps to fool you.
+This grants us access to the castle via the creepy dungeons, but the guardian is a bit of a bonehead (you will see why).
+This castle takes us deeper into our quest, but continues with the same theme, with lots more tricks and traps to fool you.
 I really am enjoying this journey!

-This ain't no rushed port, the quest is massive so let's celebrate with another screenshot...
+This ain't no rushed port, the quest is massive, so let's celebrate with another screenshot...

 Aesthetics